collindching/Data-Science-Journey/README.md

         - One relating to music
         - One related to events
         - One related to healthcare
-    - Build and deploy 1 data product (Flask)
+    - Build and deploy 1 data product with Flask

 ## What I'm working on